BY Big Bear

 #3 The Deposit Scam

-It often seems logical that the renter will want some kind of security deposit on a motorbike rental.
+It often seems logical that the renter will want some security deposit on a motorbike rental.
 What you need to watch out for is how much.
 For instance, a 10,000 Thai Baht deposit is ridiculous when the most damage you can do without killing yourself is only a couple thousand!
 This is especially true with the older bikes most places have for rent.
 And the deposit is also a perfect setup for the fake damage scam!

 #4 The Tire Scam

 This one is particularly hard to catch and is disturbingly common.
 A tire will be defective, and you can’t tell until you leave the road far from the rental shop.
-You call with a problem, or you bring it back with a flat, and you get all kinds of charges.
+You call with a problem or bring it back with a flat, and you get all kinds of charges.
 Even good pictures will not help avoid this one.
 You can ask for a tire gauge and tell them you will check it on the road.
-Or, just say that if the skin goes flat and there’s no fault of yours, then you are not paying.
+Or, say that if the skin goes flat and there’s no fault of yours, you are not paying.
 Again, the threat of action has a good chance of preventing the scam.

 #5 The Repair Shop Scam

 This is a setup that is only easy to recognize when it is too late.
 What happens is you get sent to a particular repair shop if there are any damages, real or fake.
 This repair shop colludes with the renter and gets money kicked back by charging you more for repairs.
-The only recourse you have is to get other estimates, but in a small place that might not even help.
+The only recourse you have is to get other estimates in a small place that might not even help.

 Extreme Motorbike Rental Scams